 - Be responsible for the security, accountability and control of the goods

-- Undergo TradeFIRST assessment and attain the minimum “Enhanced” Band
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining the minimum “Enhanced” Band

-An annual licence fee of S$4,000 is payable when the licence is issued.
+An annual licence fee of $4,000 is payable when the licence is issued.

 - Accountable for all goods held in the licensed premises and for the payment of GST on goods not accounted for